yOyOeK1/viteyss-site-mapleaflet/README.md

 ### to fix

-- [ ] file load gpx will not add track to overlayer list. shoud?
 - [ ] map tile fallback now will looc in CyclOSM tiles. so if you have black tiles now in offline white tiles can show up
+- [x] file load gpx will not add track to overlayer list.